Elevate to Alleviate: How Can Leg Elevation Help During Pregnancy?

 How to Elevate the Legs

 Lounge Doctor makes some of the best pregnancy leg rests out there to help you take advantage of all these great benefits and to properly elevate your legs in the safest and most beneficial way.
 If done correctly, 15 to 20 minutes’ worth of leg elevation several times a day will help tremendously.
 Keep in mind, if leg elevation is done incorrectly, you could potentially worsen your symptoms.
-Make sure that you elevate in the proper position with your legs above the level of the heart and follow our usage guidelines for the best possible results.
+Make sure that you elevate in the proper position with back flat and your legs above the level of the heart and follow our usage guidelines for the best possible results.
 The Lounge Doctor Leg Rest is the only leg elevation product on the market that is based on science and elevates the legs in the most effective position to lessen your discomforts.